radhika200gupta-tech/SCT_WD_1/README.md

 # SCT_WD_1 — Orbiton AI Landing Page

-Web Development Internship (Task 01) — a fully responsive AI startup landing page built with vanilla HTML, CSS , JavaScript
+Web Development Internship (Task 01) — a fully responsive AI startup landing page

 A premium, modern, fully responsive landing page for a fictional AI SaaS startup, **Orbiton AI**.
 Built from scratch with HTML5, CSS3, and Vanilla JavaScript — no frameworks, no libraries.